 1994 saw a year of celebrations to mark our centenary and the parish also played its full part as the church prepared to greet the third millennium.
 A decade on and many of the ‘At your Word Lord’ groups set up then are still running.

 The Priory had been the Canon’s house of formation and the parish was blessed with the company and the service of some wonderful students who went on to become priests over the years.
 However, fewer vocations led to the order having to discern how best it would continue to meet its mission in the new millennium and, with much sadness, the order decided to withdraw from the parish to concentrate its mission in London at Eltham.
 Father Garry Murphy was our last Parish Priest under the Canons Regular and he handed over to Father David Irwin, a Westminster Diocesan priest in August 2004 who, in turn handed on to our current PP Fr.
 Sean Carroll at the beginning of 2010.

-Today, the parish reflects the multi-ethnic, multi-cultural nature of the area with 89 nationalities represented at the last count.
+Today, the parish reflects the multi-ethnic, multi-cultural nature of the area.
 Perhaps there is less socialising today than in the past but we are still blessed with a small army of volunteers who undertake all manner of social, pastoral and liturgical ministries in the parish for the glory of God and the continued work of building His kingdom on earth.